12 Things School Leaders Should Do to Support Their Staff This YearSeptember 22, 2020

-If you’re a principal or hold another leadership position in your school, you’re probably nearing the end of a challenging first month of a school year unlike any we’ve ever seen.
+If you’re a principal or hold another leadership position in your school, you’re feeling your way through a challenging school year unlike any we’ve ever seen.
 Right now, you may be assessing what’s working and not working—and standing in awe of the creativity, ingenuity, and determination your teaching staff has already shown this year.
 You may also be noticing that some of your staff members, who are working so hard to provide all kids with an equitable education, are showing signs of stress, burnout, frustration, and fear about the future.
 You yourself may be feeling some or all of these things, too.

 As Jen Alexander says in her new book, Supporting Students and Staff After COVID-19, “the priority of caring for your school staff during COVID-19 must not stop with an introductory PD session.”
 Informal and formal supports for you and your staff will be critical all year as the pandemic stretches on, new challenges arise, and emotions run high.
 Much is being expected of educators, including leaders, and it’s important to remember that you are each doing your best during a collective trauma that isn’t over yet.
 Acknowledging genuine feelings and encouraging the expression of individual needs—while knowing that you can’t fix every difficulty—is key.
 From there, remember that each person is doing their best and be gentle with one another.

 Here are 12 more specific things you can do as a school leader to support teachers and other staff members this year, adapted from Supporting Students and Staff After COVID-19.
 Keep these tips in mind as you work to create a cohesive support plan for your team.

 - Take things off educators’ plates, build in more breaks, and suggest that everyone slow down.
 Can you put new curricula or technology platforms on hold for now?
 Which staff duties could you decrease or relieve for yourself and others?
 And how can you model non-rushed speech and a slower pace?